aka-lem/aka-lem/README.md

 ### Hellooo!
 I'm Taylor!
-- compsci student
+- Compsci student
-- comfortable with python and java development!
+- Comfortable with python and java development!
+- Currently learning more about working with Data and Machine Learning
-- i also like data and games :)
+- I also like art, journaling, and games :)

 <!--
 **tmtrinidad/tmtrinidad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.